 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate section, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The District has two types of items that meet this criterion- those related to the loss on refunding which is the difference between reacquisition price and net carrying amount of old debt and those related to pension plans which are further discussed in Note 17, State Retirement Programs.
+The District has three types of items that meet this criterion- those related to the loss on refunding which is the difference between reacquisition price and net carrying amount of old debt, those related to pension plans which are further discussed in Note 18, State Retirement Programs and those related to Other Post Employment Benefit Plan (OPEB) as further discussed in Note 20.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate section Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two types of items that meet this criterion-those related to Capital Outlay and Debt Service (CO&DS) from the Florida Department of Education (Department) and those related to pension plans which are further discussed in Note 17, State Retirement Programs.
+The District has two types of items that meet this criterion-those related to pension plans which are further discussed in Note 18, State Retirement Programs and those related to Other Post Employment Benefit Plan (OPEB) as further discussed in Note 20.

-> Compensated Absences
+Compensated Absences